sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 You must have access to the corpse of a dragon that has been dead no more than 24 hours to graft this modification.
 Your monstrous minion gains the following breath weapon attack.

-***Stolen Breath (Recharge 5ñ6).*** The monster exhales the putrid and infected gullet of a fallen dragon in a 30-foot cone.
+***Stolen Breath (Recharge 5√±6).*** The monster exhales the putrid and infected gullet of a fallen dragon in a 30-foot cone.
 Each creature in the area makes a Dexterity saving throw.
 A creature takes 3d6 necrotic damage and 3d6 damage of the type the dragon breathed in life on a

 failed saving throw, or half damage on a success.

 #### Giant Muscles

 You must have access to the corpse of a giant that has been dead no more than 24 hours to graft this modification.
-Your monstrous minionís Strength increases by 6.
+Your monstrous minion√≠s Strength increases by 6.

 #### Grim Duplicate

 You must have access to the corpse of a humanoid that has been dead no more than 24 hours to graft this modification.
 Your monstrous minion has the face and features of the humanoid used to make this modification.
-When you graft this modification, make a leatherworkerís tools or sewing kit check.
+When you graft this modification, make a leatherworker√≠s tools or sewing kit check.
 Creatures must make a Perception check with a DC equal to the result or your check to visually determine that your minion is not the humanoid used to create it, realizing it is a monstrosity on a success by 5 or more.

 #### Monstrous Part

 You must have access to the corpse of a monstrosity with a CR no greater than half your artificer level that has been dead no more than 24 hours to graft this modification.
 Your monstrous minion gains a trait or attack unique to that monstrosity, such as the barbed tail (and tail attack) of a manticore or the head (and gaze attack) of a yeti.
-The parts of a monstrosity that can grant an attack or trait are at the Narratorís discretion.
+The parts of a monstrosity that can grant an attack or trait are at the Narrator√≠s discretion.

 #### Risen Beast

 You must have access to the corpse of a beast with a CR of 1 or less that has been dead no more than 24 hours to graft this modification.
 Your monstrous minion uses the statistics of the beast with the **zombie template** (page 435 in *Monstrous Menagerie*), gaining the other improvements found in the Monster Minion feature as normal.

-#### Itís Alive!
+#### It√≠s Alive!

-At 15th level youíve beaten deathómostly.
+At 15th level you√≠ve beaten death√≥mostly.
 You gain the *resurrection* spell and when you prepare your artificer spells you can prepare it and create a spell invention for it (or forgo it for a modification) in addition to your normal number of prepared spells.
 This spell counts as a 5th-level artificer spell for you and you can cast it without the usual material components, but a creature you target with it gains the monstrosity type and cannot be targeted by this feature again.

 ## Artificer Spell List